casens5/ludant/README.md

-JS and TypeScript developer in Washington, DC, USA
+JS and TypeScript developer in Minneapolis, MN, USA